Cestoda: History and culture

-In ancient Greece, the comic playwright Aristophanes and philosopher Aristotle described the lumps that form during cysticercosis as "hailstones".
+In Ancient Greece, the comic playwright Aristophanes and philosopher Aristotle described the lumps that form during cysticercosis as "hailstones".
 In Medieval times, in The Canon of Medicine, completed in 1025, the Persian physician Avicenna recorded parasites including tapeworms.
 In the Early Modern period, Francesco Redi described and illustrated many parasites, and was the first to identify the cysts of Echinococcus granulosus seen in dogs and sheep as parasitic in origin; a century later, in 1760, Peter Simon Pallas correctly suggested that these were the larvae of tapeworms.

 Tapeworms have occasionally appeared in fiction.
 Peter Marren and Richard Mabey in Bugs Britannica write that Irvine Welsh's sociopathic policeman in his 1998 novel Filth owns a talking tapeworm, which they call "the most attractive character in the novel"; it becomes the policeman's alter ego and better self.
 Mira Grant's 2013 novel Parasite envisages a world where people's immune systems are maintained by genetically engineered tapeworms.
-Tapeworms are prominently mentioned in the System of a Down song "Needles": their inclusion within the song result in a lyrical dispute among band members.
+Tapeworms are prominently mentioned in the System of a Down song "Needles": their inclusion within the song resulted in a lyrical dispute among band members.

 There are unproven claims that, around 1900, tapeworm eggs were marketed to the public as slimming tablets.
 A full-page coloured image, purportedly from a women's magazine of that period, reads "Fat: the enemy ... that is banished!
 How?
 With sanitized tape worms.
 Jar packed.
 No ill effects!"
 When television presenter Michael Mosley deliberately infected himself with tapeworms he gained weight due to increased appetite.
 Dieters still sometimes risk intentional infection, evidenced by a 2013 warning on American television.